Cananga odorata: Description

-Cananga odorata var. fruticosa, dwarf ylang-ylang, grows as small tree or compact shrub.
+Cananga odorata var. fruticosa, dwarf ylang-ylang, grows as a small tree or compact shrub.

 Distribution and habitat

-The plant is native to the Malesian ecoregion, from parts of Mainland Southeast Asia (Thailand and Vietnam), to Maritime Southeast Asia (the Philippines, Malaysia, Indonesia), Papua New Guinea, the Solomon Islands, and to Queensland, Australia.
+The plant is native to Maritime Southeast Asia and Near Oceania, from the Philippines, Malaysia, Indonesia, New Guinea, the Solomon Islands, and Queensland, Australia.
+It is also native to parts of Thailand, and Vietnam.
 It has been introduced to other tropical regions in the Pacific Islands, South Asia, Africa, and the Americas.
 It is commonly grown in Madagascar, Polynesia, Melanesia, Micronesia, and the Comoros Islands.
 It grows in full or partial sun, and prefers the acidic soils of its native rainforest habitat.
 Ylang-ylang has been cultivated in temperate climates under conservatory conditions.

 In Madagascar, it is grown in plantations with Hewittia malabarica (L.) Suresh as a groundcover plant.

 Ecology

 Its clusters of black fruit are an important food item for birds, such as the collared imperial pigeon, purple-tailed imperial pigeon, Zoe's imperial pigeon, superb fruit dove, pink-spotted fruit dove, coroneted fruit dove, orange-bellied fruit dove, and wompoo fruit dove.
-Sulawesi red-knobbed hornbill serves as an effective seed disperser for C. odorata.
+The Sulawesi red-knobbed hornbill serves as an effective seed disperser for C. odorata.

 Uses

 The essential oil is used in aromatherapy.
-It is believed to relieve high blood pressure and normalize sebum secretion for skin problems, and is considered to be an aphrodisiac.
 The oil from ylang-ylang is widely used in perfumery for oriental- or floral-themed perfumes (such as Chanel No. 5).
 Ylang-ylang blends well with most floral, fruit, and wood scents.

 In Indonesia, ylang-ylang flowers are spread on the bed of newlywed couples.
 In the Philippines, its flowers, together with the flowers of the sampaguita, are strung into a necklace (lei) and worn by women and used to adorn religious images.

 Ylang-ylang's essential oil makes up 29% of the Comoros' annual export (1998).

 Ylang-ylang is grown in Madagascar and exported globally for its essential oils.

 Ylang-ylang essential oil is one of the basic ingredients of macassar oil.